MarioLisbona/CA-T1A1-workbook/README.md

 104
 ```

 Tulpes also have slightly faster access times that lists.
-This may also be a consideration when choosing between a ist and a tuple for storing ordered data.
+This may also be a consideration when choosing between a list and a tuple for storing ordered data.

 ### **None Type**

-#### None
+#### **None**

-Python uses the keyword `None` to define null or empty obejcts are variables.
-It does all the same things that `Null` does in other languages though its used entirely differntly in Python.`None` is not defined as zero or any other value, in Python `None` is an object and treated as a first class citizen.
+Python uses the keyword `None` to define null or empty obejcts and variables.
+It does all the same things that `Null` does in other languages though its used entirely differntly in Python. `None` is not defined as zero or any other value, in Python `None` is an object and treated as a first class citizen.

 None is the value that is returned by all functions when there is no return statement: